Tony Soprano is based on New Jersey mobster Vincent “Vinny Ocean” Palermo.

 The power struggle between Tony Soprano and his uncle Junior was also based on real events.

 However, in the case of the DeCavalcante family, the men in question were not related to each other.

 Following the formation of the ruling panel, trouble started to brew.

-This was because Charles “Big Ears” Majuri felt that it was his time to finally take over the reigns of the family.
+This was because Charles “Big Ears” Majuri felt that it was his time to finally take over the reins of the family.